-My Process
+My Process and Style

-My paintings emerge from a place of intuition, where the canvas becomes a dialogue between my conscious and subconscious mind.
+Most of my paintings emerge from a place of intuition, where the canvas becomes a dialogue between my conscious and subconscious mind.
 I begin without a fixed idea, allowing the artwork to evolve organically, resulting in pieces that are both captivating and personally meaningful.

 My intuitive painting sessions begin with a burst of free expression, as I energetically cover the canvas with paint.
 This initial outpouring gradually evolves into a more contemplative "call and response," where each stroke is a considered reaction to what has come before.
 The painting journeys through numerous stages of development, until it finally reveals its true form and purpose.

-In addition to my intuitive work, I sometimes create paintings based on photographs that I've captured.
+In addition to my intuitive work, I also create paintings based on photographs that I've captured.
 I find inspiration in the natural world, often venturing out with my camera to discover unique and captivating subjects.

 I like to paint on different substrates, including wood panel, canvas, and paper.
 Wood panel is typically my favorite because of its strength; it can stand up to heavy sanding and scraping.